 Must-try dish: Soft pretzel bites with provolone fonduue

-One of the newest kids on the block, the restaurant is helmed by celebrity chef Scott Conant ("Top Chef," "Chopped"), who brings an updated osteria style to the menu.
+The restaurant is helmed by celebrity chef Scott Conant ("Top Chef," "Chopped"), who brings an updated osteria style to the menu.
 The setting is a gleaming white building that includes a shady patio and an interior marked by lipstick-red seating, intricate tile work and rustic wood accents.

 Don't miss the signature appetizer—hearty breads served with several spreads, then continue the gluten fest with pastas such as strozzapreti laced with duck ragu and truffles.
 Pizzas and entrees like roasted halibut round out the offerings.